NarasimhaVenu/M3_Group52/RKE (Remote Keyless Entry)/1_Requirements/Readme.md

 # Project
 # RKE (Remote Keyless Entry)
 ## Description:
 * Remote keyless entry (RKE) system is a system designed to remotely lock or unlock access to automobiles.
+Remote keyless systems consist of a key fob transmitter and a receiver inside the vehicle.
+This radio frequency signal, or RF for short, is sent as an encrypted data stream directly to the car.
 ## Objective:
 * To implement a RKE System to lock or unlock access automobiles.
 ## Requirements: